michalsnik/aos/README.md

   animatedClassName: 'aos-animate', // class applied on animation
   useClassNames: false, // if true, will add content of `data-aos` as classes on scroll

-  // Settings that can be overriden on per-element basis, by `data-aos-*` attributes:
+  // Settings that can be overridden on per-element basis, by `data-aos-*` attributes:
   offset: 120, // offset (in px) from the original trigger point
   delay: 0, // values from 0 to 3000, with step 50ms
   duration: 400, // values from 0 to 3000, with step 50ms